arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

               properties:
                 document:
                   description: |
                     A JSON representation of a single document.
+If the `_key` attribute is not empty, then it will be used as the document identifier.
+If the `_key` attribute is empty or missing, then the server will auto-generate a unique document identifier.
                   type: object
       responses:
         '201':